 First fill out the Adoption Application

-Please unblock your phone # I will not accept private phone numbers.
+Please unblock your phone # if you call I will not accept private phone numbers.

 If we are comfortable with each other and decide we are a good match I will reserve a puppy for you, to reserve a puppy I will take a *non-refundable hold fee and send you a contract/health guarantee to be sent back to me.
-Once I get the hold fee and signed contract I will no longer list that puppy for sale, the hold fee is only transferable to a different puppy up until the pup you have chosen is 3 weeks old after that it is not transferable, I do not take holds for unborn puppies anymore, if you would like to be notified of a pending birth please let me know and I will do my best to get back with you.
+Once I get the hold fee and signed contract I will no longer list that puppy for adoption, the hold fee is only transferable to a different puppy up until the pup you have chosen is 4 weeks old after that it is not transferable, I rarely take holds for unborn puppies anymore maybe on certain occasions, if you would like to be notified of a pending birth please let me know and I will do my best to get back with you timely.

 If you have a puppy reserved we can make arrangements to have FaceTime calls bi-weekly if your pup is too young to go home then you can watch them in real time!